pshengcode/ps-quick-save/README.md

 1. Get the `.ccx` installation package.
 2. Double-click the file and follow the Adobe Creative Cloud prompts to complete installation.

-### Method 2: Developer Mode Install
+### Method 2: Manual Install
-1. Install **Adobe UXP Developer Tool**.
-2. Enable "Developer Mode" in Photoshop Preferences.
-3. Click "Add Plugin" in UXP Tool and select the `manifest.json` in this plugin directory.
-4. Click "Load".
+1. Download this project and unzip it into a folder.
+2. Copy the entire folder to the Photoshop `Plug-ins` directory.
+    *   Windows: `C:\Program Files\Adobe\Adobe Photoshop 202x\Plug-ins\`
+    *   macOS: `/Applications/Adobe Photoshop 202x/Plug-ins/`
+3. Restart Photoshop.

 ## 📖 User Guide